pablopunk/iga/README.md

 If you don't want to restart the server everytime you make changes, use `npm run dev` to watch and reload the code whenever there are changed files.

-> NOTE: `dev` feature is not available yet, if you use it, it will works as `npm start`.
-WIP

 #### FS to route

 As you might have noticed by the previous examples, `iga` convers your file system into routes as follows: